neuromancer1729/eleventy-netlify-boilerplate/pages/home.md

 tags:
   - nav
 ---
-# Welcome
+Hello and Welcome!
 Enjoy by essays on decentralised finance, philosopy, book reviews and random musings.